 Based on ongoing sampling, the upper reaches of the Ochlockonee River did not meet the nitrogen nutrient threshold for the Panhandle East Region for several years.
-Sample stations occasionally did not meet Class III water quality standards for DO; the Highway 20 station (located downstream from the Jackson Bluff Dam) was the most notable, but oxygen levels have increased in the last two years, probably as the result of changes in the operation of the dam.
+Sample stations occasionally did not meet Class III water quality standards for DO; the Highway 20 station (located downstream from the Jackson Bluff Dam) was the most notable, but oxygen levels have increased, probably as the result of changes in the operation of the dam.
 That same station's chlorophyll-a concentrations were consistently elevated when compared to the other stations.
-Lead levels at station OCHat90 exceeded Class III water quality criteria during the 3rd quarter of 2021.
-Relict anthropogenic sources such as leaded gasoline are most likely the cause of the exceedance.
-E. coli levels exceeded water quality standards at station OCHat90 during the 4th quarter of 2021.
-It is not known why E. coli levels were elevated.